MOUZU/BigWigs/Raids/ZG/README.md

 ## High Priestess Arlokk
 - <b>(QA)</b> added locale to trigger combat
 - <b>(QA)</b> added 'Next Vanish' bar with 35s (should be accurate)
-- <b>(99%)</b> fixed trigger for Vanish, so 'Vanish' bar should display but it can't be 100% accurate
+- <b>(99%)</b> fixed trigger for Vanish, so 'Vanish' bar should display but it can't be 100% accurate.
+Changed its title to 'Estimated Return'

 ## Jin'do the Hexxer